Jonathan2251/lbd/source/elf.rst

 LLVM will call these DecodeMethod when user uses Disassembler tools, such
 as ``llvm-objdump -d``.

+The flow of disassembly as :numref:`disas`.

+.. _disas:
+.. graphviz:: ../Fig/elf/disas.gv
+   :caption: The flow of disassembly.

+- After getInstruction() of Cpu0Disassembler.cpp, disassembleObject() of llvm-objdump.cpp call printInst() of Cpu0InstPrinter.cpp.

+  - printInst() of Cpu0InstPrinter.cpp: reference :numref:`print-asm`.

 Finally cpu032II includes all cpu032I instruction set and adds some instrucitons.
 When ``llvm-objdump -d`` is invoked, function selectCpu0ArchFeature() as the following will be called through createCpu0MCSubtargetInfo().